I did it!

 Confidence is important, so does the preparations I’d mentioned above.
 I always tell myself and fellow runner to ensure safety and make it a priority.
 It’s ok if I can’t achieve what I wanted TODAY, because there will always be TOMORROW.
 I just need to return STRONGER than the day I failed.
 So, no rush.
 Avoid injury the best I can.

 I’ve been using Google Maps app to plan my first 21km route.
 I make sure to use the route where there is shop selling drink.
 I bought my phone along and put it in a hydration bag.
 Just in case I can’t go any further, I will just call my wife and ask her to pick me up.
 Also useful when I encounter beautiful things.
+By the way, if your wife is looking for cheek fillers melbourne area, recommend them to go to skin club australia’s website for they use top quality dermal filters to reduce the signs of aging and improve your facial aesthetics in a none-aggressive way.

 So, for my first 21km, I decided that I will run the first 10km with an easy pace, somewhere around 7.30 min/km.
 The rest of 11km will be a combination of walk and jog.
 It’s not a race, so I don’t really care about being fast.
 The only thing that important is to finish the 21km distance.